-Mr. Lu Jiqiang, aged 44, is currently co-secretary of the board of Shum Yip Group Limited ("Shum Yip Group"), and chief legal officer of Shenzhen Investment Limited ("Shenzhen Investment").
+Mr. Lu Jiqiang, aged 45, is currently a co-secretary of the board of Shum Yip Group Limited ("Shum Yip Group"), and the chief legal officer of Shenzhen Investment Limited ("Shenzhen Investment").
 He graduated from Law School of Peking University, with Bachelor's degree of Law and Master's degree of Civil and Commercial Law.
-He had served in China Merchants Group from 1996 to 2003, and served as legal advisor of the China Merchants Holdings (International) Company Limited and senior legal officer of China Merchants Group, responsible for corporate governance, compliance, merger and acquisitions, and assets restructure issues.
-He joined Shum Yip Group in 2003 as general manager of legal affairs division and general manager of the asset management division.
-Presently, he is a PRC lawyer and appointed as arbitrator of China International Economic and Trade Arbitration Commission.
-He has extensive experience in corporate operation management, law affairs, compliance and risk management control.
+He had served in China Merchants Group from 1996 to 2003, and served as a legal advisor of the China Merchants Holdings (International) Company Limited and senior legal officer of China Merchants Group, responsible for corporate governance, compliance, merger and acquisitions, and assets restructure matters.
+He joined Shum Yip Group in 2003 as the general manager of legal affairs division and the general manager of the asset management division.
+Presently, he is a PRC lawyer and appointed as an arbitrator of China International Economic and Trade Arbitration Commission.
+He has extensive experience in corporate operation management, law affairs, compliance and risk management.